sushilwalunj/Revpref_excel/README.md

 #### **For Macintosh (only for apple silicon):**
 Locate the downloaded file and run it.

+If you wish to run the script using python, refer to the steps below.
+\[**Note:** This script requires Python 3.12+ and a few common libraries.\]

+1. **Install Python**: If you don't have it, download Python from [python.org](https://python.org).
+2. **Install Libraries**: Open your terminal or command prompt and install the required packages using pip.
+   pip install numpy openpyxl

 ## **Input Data Format (Crucial\!)**

 The script requires two inputs: a **Quantity Data File** (a CSV file) and a **Price Matrix** (entered in the terminal).